euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/05Privacy/WorkspaceONE_Android_Privacy.md

 ### Notes on content configuration
 The following notes apply to agreement content configuration.

--   The privacy module has a built-in default list of data collection items.
+-   The privacy module has a built-in default list of data collection items and same as to be used by consuming apps.

     A mutable copy of the built-in list can be created by calling the AWPrivacyConfig dataCollectionDefaultItems static method.
 An Android Context